drengskapur/gitbot-config/README.md

 ## 📚 Background

 GitBot Config was inspired by a [GitHub community discussion](https://github.com/orgs/community/discussions/26560) on the correct method to set up the Git user for GitHub Actions.
 The community-discovered email address enables proper association of commits with the GitHub Actions bot.

-## 📖 Documentation

-For more detailed information, please refer to our [full documentation](https://github.com/drengskapur/gitbot-config/wiki).

-## 🤝 Contributing

-We welcome contributions!
-Please see our [Contributing Guidelines](CONTRIBUTING.md) for more details.

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 📞 Support

-If you encounter any problems or have any questions, please [open an issue](https://github.com/drengskapur/gitbot-config/issues/new).